Every Filipino newcomer or immigrant has an important question to ask at some point: how to renew the Philippine Passport in Canada?

 - Accomplished e-Passport application form.

-- Original and photocopy of one of the proof of identity: permanent resident card, work permit, tourist visa, or dual citizenship certificate.
+- Original and photocopy of one of the proof of identity: permanent resident card, work permit, tourist visa, or dual citizenship (Fil-Canadian) certificate.

 - Self-addressed envelope (available in post office).
 It is used to mail back the new passport to your address.